Breeding-Insight/bi-api/README.md

 of the repo locally create a file called .env and save the Lastpass contents for "bi-api secrets" in this file.

+## Pull Request Criteria

+When evaluating a pull request for merge acceptance, verify that the following criteria are met:

+* Any changes to API code have a corresponding change to the openAPI specification in the docs folder
+* Any changes to the API code have corresponding endpoint tests

 ## Development Guide

 ### Prerequisites